hiiamboris/red-wiki/Coding-Style-Guide.md

 In Red codebase:

 * comments are written using the `;-- ` prefix (stronger visual clue)
-* single-line comments start at column 57 (works the best on average, else column 53)
+* single-line comments start at column 57 (works best on average, else column 53)
-* multi-line comments are done using several single-line prefixes over `comment {...}` constructions.
+* multi-line comments are done using several single-line prefixes rather than `comment {...}` constructions.

-The general rule is to put comments on the same line as the beginning of the corresponding code instead on a new line in order to save significant vertical space.
+The general rule is to put comments on the same line as the beginning of the corresponding code instead of on a new line in order to save significant vertical space.
 Though, if the comment is used for separating chunks of code, then putting it on a new line is fine.

 ### String syntax